our board

 Montoya Coleman

-Montoya Coleman, NOMA
+Montoya Coleman, NOMA, RID, NCIDQ

 Montoya Coleman is a Kansas City, MO native and moved to Dallas, TX in 2015.
 She has 8 years of experience as an Interior Design/Technical Lead in the DFW Metroplex.
 She holds a Bachelor of Science in Interior Design & a secondary major in Gerontology from Kansas State University.
 Outside of work Montoya enjoys crafting with her son, watching documentaries, creating content for her Motherhood & Lifestyle Blog, and photography.